srikar-mulgund97/srikar-mulgund97/README.md

 - 👀 I’m interested in the field of Data Analytics in Business.
-My goal currently is to gain high profecieny in extracting insights out of business scenarios using Data as a tool, in order to explicity provide businesses with sucess factors increasing their perfromances.
+My short term goal is to gain high profecieny in extracting insights for business scenarios using Data as a tool, in order to explicity provide businesses with sucess factors increasing their perfromances.
 - 🌱 I’m currently pursuing a masters degree in Industrial engineering and International Management with a major focus on Data science and Machine learning for Business.
 - 💞️ I’m looking to collaborate on Data analysis and Data Viz projects.